rudderlabs/profiles-pycorelib/README.md

 - Common Col Union

-## This is how a GraphModel can be defined:
+## This is how a PyPlotModel can be defined:

 ```yaml
 - name: total_ids_vs_credits_spent